wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 ```

 ### Manual steps
 Two steps remain, we need to create a domain name for this service and generate its certificate.
-The certificate is not an option as Wazo App won't send requests to a non-secured receiver.
+Using a certificate is not optional as Wazo App won't send requests to a non-secured receiver.

 On your favorite cloud provider, create a domain name `hackapong.wazo.io`.
 Then ssh on the instance where the plugin is deployed and ask certbot to handle the certificate.